 Figure 3.
-The diagnostic performance for human schistosomiasis using serum parasite-derived miRNAs determined by duplex and multiplex qRT-PCR assays. (a) The serum levels of parasite-derived miRNA combinations in the control and KK (+) individuals.
-Boxes represent the interquartile range of the data with lines across the boxes indicate the median values.
-The hash marks below and above the boxes indicate the 10th and 90th percentiles for each group, respectively. (b) ROC curve analysis was performed for the levels different miRNA combinations determined by the duplex and multiplex qRT-PCR assays to evaluate the capabilities in discriminating the KK (+) from the control individuals.
+The diagnostic performance for detecting human schistosomiasis japonica using serum parasite-derived miRNAs quantified by duplex and multiplex qRT-PCR assays. (a) The serum levels of parasite-derived miRNA combinations in the control and KK (+) individuals.
+Boxes represent the interquartile range of the data with lines across the boxes indicating the median values.
+The hash marks below and above the boxes indicate the 10th and 90th percentiles for each group, respectively. (b) ROC curve analysis was performed for the levels of different miRNA combinations determined by the duplex and multiplex qRT-PCR assays to evaluate the capabilities in discriminating the KK (+) from the control individuals.

 2.5.
 Correlations of the serum miRNA levels with egg burden in the KK (+) individuals

-The potential associations between the levels of the six miRNA signatures (individually or in combination) in serum and egg burden were then investigated in the KK (+) group.
-The serum level of miRNA-2c-5p was correlated with EPG (r = 0.3222, p = 0.0186), whereas the serum levels of the other 5 miRNAs did not show a significant correlation with infection intensity determined by the KK method (Figure 4).
-Also, no significant correlation was observed between the serum miRNA levels determined by the duplex (2P) multiplex assays (3P, 5P and 6P) and faecal egg burden (Supplementary Figure S2).
+The associations between the levels of the six miRNA signatures (individually or in combination) in serum and egg burden were then investigated in the KK (+) group.
+The serum level of miRNA-2c-5p correlated with EPG (r = 0.3222, p = 0.0186), whereas the serum levels of the other 5 miRNAs did not show a significant correlation with infection intensity determined by the KK method (Figure 4).
+Also, no significant correlation was observed between the serum miRNA levels determined by the duplex (2P) or multiplex assays (3P, 5P and 6P) and faecal egg burden (Supplementary Figure S2).